weng-lab/krews/docs/quickstart.md

 ## Installing Krews Dependency

-You can get install the Krews library using any Maven compatible build system
+You can get the Krews library using any Maven compatible build system

 ### Gradle
 ```kotlin